grijjy/DelphiRemotePushSender/README.md

 # nghttp2

-Nghttp2 is a fairly established library for implementing the HTTP/2 protocol.
-It handles all the compression and bitstreaming from ordinary HTTP to HTTP/2.
+[Nghttp2 is a fairly established library](http://nghttp2.org) for implementing the HTTP/2 protocol.
+It handles all the compression and bitstreaming for implementing HTTP/2.

-The HTTP/2 protocol and it's header compression are rather complex and evolving so it is probably best not to try and implement this ourselves.
+The [HTTP/2 protocol](https://http2.github.io/) and its header compression are rather complex and evolving so it is probably best not to try and implement this ourselves.

 One of the great things about nghttp2 is you can utilize it entirely with memory buffers so it is a good match for our own [scalable client socket classes](https://github.com/grijjy/DelphiScalableClientSockets) for Windows and Linux.
 This way we get the benefit of HTTP/2 but we don't have to rely on another implementation of sockets for scaling up our service.